madisonmilander/madisonmilander/coding_challenges/final/README.md

 # Rhode Island Buildings and Towns Toolbox
 ## NRS 528 Final Toolbox

 This Python Toolbox contains a collection of tools designed for geoprocessing and file management operations.
-It is a final assignment submission for the [Course Name].

 Overview
 The toolbox offers a set of simple tools implemented using Python and the ArcPy library.
 These tools facilitate various spatial analysis tasks and streamline file management operations.